mediaelch/mediaelch-test-library-generator/README.md

 have non-readable files, minimal or corrupt NFO files, etc.

 *Disclaimer:*
-his repository does not contain any media files nor does it contain URLs to pirated or otherwise illegal movies.
+This repository does not contain any media files nor does it contain URLs to pirated or otherwise illegal movies.

 ## Setup Development Environment